sysadmin-info/simple-shop/README.md

 # simple-shop
-A very simple shop with basket written in PHP
+A very simple shop with basket written in PHP.

-Project unifinished.
+The project is not ready yet.